-The top mobile optimization errors
+The top mobile optimisation errors

-- 86% of checkouts did not support Apple Pay. - 93% of checkouts did not support Google Pay. - 17% failed to surface a numeric keypad to help with entering card information. - 60% didn't provide the ability to save payment information for future purchases via one-click checkout.
+- 89% of checkouts did not support Apple Pay. - 86% of checkouts did not support Google Pay. - 24% failed to surface a numeric keypad to help with entering card information. - 64% didn't provide the ability to save payment information for future purchases via one-click checkout.

-Checklist: How to optimize for mobile and unified commerce
+Checklist: How to optimise for mobile and unified commerce

-Responsiveness: Optimize conversion on mobile devices with a fully responsive design to ensure your form automatically resizes based on device screen size.

-- Keypad: Display a numeric keypad when customers are prompted to enter their card information. - Wallets: Offer mobile wallet payment methods (e.g., Apple Pay and Google Pay). - One-click payment: Increase conversion and reduce checkout friction with one-click payment options.
+- Responsiveness: Optimise conversion on mobile devices with a fully responsive design to ensure your form automatically resizes based on device screen size. - Wallets: Offer mobile wallet payment methods (e.g. Apple Pay and Google Pay). - One-click payment: Increase conversion and reduce checkout friction with one-click payment options.